maicol07/photogram/README.md

 pnpm install # Install CSS/JS dependencies
 ```

+> Composer may give you some errors related to missing PHP extensions (such as `bcmath`).
+If that's the case, you will need to install them.

 ### Build assets

 To build the assets, you will need to run the following command: